lls-software/easylambda/README.md

 ## Limitations

+- When using as a Lambda Layer:
-- Currently only available in us-east-2 region
+  - Only available in us-east-2 region
   - Requires Python 3.11 or 3.12
   - Must be used as a Lambda Layer

 ## Contributing